jenishshrestha/Workshop-2021/session-1-guide/guide.md

-# Guide to install WordPress in your local installation
+# Guide to install WordPress in your computer

 #### Local server